Taradale, New Zealand: Landmarks and facilities

-Tareha Recreational Reserve is a sport and recreation ground at the southern end of Taradale, near the Tutaekuri River.
+Tareha Recreational Reserve is a sport and recreation ground at the southern end of Taradale, near the Tūtaekurī River.
 The land was originally set aside as a Crown reserve in 1917, as part of a soil conservation and river control reserve for the river.
 The land was separated from the riverbed by the construction of the stopbank in 1970.
 Its ownership passed from the Hawke's Bay Catchment Board to the Hawke's Bay Regional Council, and during this period it was used as a nursery and for grazing stock.
 In 1992, Taradale Rugby Club approached the regional council looking to lease the area for playing fields.
-The negotiations that followed saw the transfer of the land to Napier City to be developed as a recreation reserve for the rapidly expanding urban area of Taradale-Greenmeadows.
+Following negotiations the land was transferred to Napier City Council to be developed as a recreation reserve.
 The park's name commemorates Tareha Te Moananui, a Māori tribal leader and member of Parliament who lived nearby at Waiohiki.